 Don’t worry if you think that the caramel is too liquid – just leave it on the stove for a little bit longer and eventually, it with thicken on its own!

-Does Sticky Date puddings need to be refrigerated?
+Do sticky toffee puddings need to be refrigerated?

 The puddings will be fine kept at room temperature in an air-tight container if not served straight away.
 If you make them in advance though and plan to serve them more than 24 hours later, it is better to leave them in the fridge.